 Do You Have to Get a Lawyer to Get Paid Workers’ Compensation?

-If there is a dispute regarding your compensation claim, you should approach the South Carolina Workers’ Compensation Commission for a decision in your case as the initial – and typically final – authority.
+If there is a dispute regarding your compensation claim, you can approach the South Carolina Workers’ Compensation Commission for a decision on your case.

 Consult with a lawyer if your issue requires you to file an appeal with the commission.
 You can next file with the Court of Appeals if the verdict is still not in your favor and your lawyer thinks you have a case.

 Here are several instances where workman’s compensation insurance will not pay the costs:

 - If blood/alcohol tests indicate the employee was under the influence at the time of the injury, benefits may be rejected